hintron/pronghorn/README.md

 I will use NodeJS to grab the language data, JSON decode it, and output the language names.
 I will log the HTTP requests as I go using a lightweight HTTP module.

-I will look into http module, specifically the request() function.
+I will look into the http module, specifically the request() function.
+Since there is no authentication getting in the way of the language data, it should be trivial.